errsole/errsole.js/README.md

 ## Features

-* **Easy Setup:** Just insert the Errsole code snippet at the beginning of your app's main file.
-That's it!
+### Minimal Setup

+Just include the Errsole package in your code—no need for dedicated servers, software installations, or complicated configurations.

+### Logger++
-* **Automated Log Collection:** Errsole automatically collects all your app logs directly from the Node.js console.

-* **Customized Logging:** Errsole's custom logger provides multiple log levels, thereby enabling greater precision in logging.
-Additionally, you can include metadata with your logs and receive alerts for specific log events according to your preferences.
+Errsole automatically collects all logs from the Node.js console.
+Additionally, it provides a custom logger with multiple log levels and allows you to include metadata with your logs for better context.
 [Read More](#custom-logging-functions)

-* **Centralized Logging:** Errsole consolidates all your app logs from multiple servers into one centralized database.
-You can choose your preferred database system.
+### Store Anywhere

+Store your logs wherever you want—whether in a file or any database of your choice.
+You can also configure log rotation to specify how long logs should be retained.

+### Web Dashboard
-* **Interactive Web Dashboard:** Easily view, filter, and search your app logs using the Errsole Web Dashboard.

-* **Secure Access Control:** Errsole comes with built-in authentication, ensuring that only you and your authorized development team can access the logs.
+View, filter, and search through your logs using the built-in Web Dashboard.
+Secure authentication and team management features ensure that only you and your team can access the logs.

-* **Error Notifications:** Errsole delivers notifications for app crashes and custom alerts directly to your Email or Slack.

-* **Data Retention:** You can specify the number of days you wish to keep your app logs.
+### Critical Error Notifications

+Get immediate notifications when your app crashes or encounters critical errors.
+The notification includes the error message, the app name, the environment, the server name, and a direct link to view the error in your logs.

+### AI Copilot (Upcoming)

+Errsole's AI Copilot analyzes your error logs, pinpoints the exact location in the code where the error occurred, explains the cause of the error, and suggests a fix.

 ## Benchmarks